go-qml/qml/README.md

 Demo
 ----

-See [this video](https://www.youtube.com/watch?v=FVQlMrPa7lI) for a quick introduction.
+See [this video](http://youtu.be/FVQlMrPa7lI) for a quick demo and overview, and the [follow up](http://youtu.be/HB-3o8Cysec) to see it working on an Ubuntu Touch phone.

 Community